8 Best Renters Insurance Companies in Maryland of 2026

 In Maryland, the standard renters insurance policy covers liability, theft, medical treatment, and loss of use.

-But no matter what the state, the standard policy never changes from what it offers.
+But no matter the state, the standard policy never changes from what it offers.

-What makes a basic policy unique is the customization you can get to tailor your policy to your needs, as well as any add-ons or endorsements that you may want to purchase for additional coverage or protection.
+What makes a basic policy unique is the customization you can get to tailor your policy to your needs and any add-ons or endorsements you may want to purchase for additional coverage or protection.

 So, the standard coverage includes: